Do you want to know more about Stora Enso?

-In 2019, a total of 57 reports received through Stora Enso’s various grievance channels were identified as potential non-compliance cases.
-Based on the investigations finalised by the end of 2019, proven cases leading to disciplinary action, legal action, and/or process improvements were identified in 26 of the completed investigations.
-Based on our assessments, nine of the proven cases can be considered related to corruption and/or fraud.
-Seven of these cases resulted in employee dismissal or disciplinary process.
+In 2020, a total of 86 reports received through Stora Enso’s various grievance channels were identified as potential non-compliance cases.
+Proven cases leading to disciplinary action, legal action, and/or process improvements were identified in 28 of the completed investigations.
+Based on our assessments, ten of the proven cases can be considered related to corruption and/or fraud.
+All of these cases resulted in employee dismissal or disciplinary process.

 Our employees receive Stora Enso Code training, either through an e-learning tool, or through face-to-face training provided for those who do not have direct computer access.
 We aim to ensure that our new employees receive such training within their first month of employment.

-Stora Enso operates in locations including high-risk emerging markets which offer good business opportunities but may also entail exposure to serious risks relating to corruption or fraud, for instance.
+Stora Enso operates in locations including high-risk emerging markets that offer good business opportunities but may also entail exposure to serious risks relating to corruption or fraud, for instance.
 Various governments and authorities have shaped effective legislation to combat corruption.
 These laws place high demands on companies’ controlling mechanisms, but they also help to build accountability and trust among stakeholders.